-- the applicant's identity is confirmed; - two satisfactory written references, linked to the requirements of the job are obtained, one of which is from the applicant's present or most recent employer; - any gaps in an employment record are explored and explanations recorded; - criminal history disclosure information, at the enhanced disclosure level, is sought from Access NI for the preferred candidate; (Note: Agencies that intend to employ applicants from overseas will need to have suitable complementary arrangements in place in this regard); - professional and vocational qualifications are confirmed; - registration status with relevant regulatory bodies is confirmed; - · a pre-employment health assessment is obtained - where appropriate, a valid driving licence and insurance cover for business use of car is confirmed; and - current status of work permit/employment visa is confirmed.
+- the applicant's identity is confirmed; - two satisfactory written references, linked to the requirements of the job are obtained, one of which is from the applicant's present or most recent employer; - any gaps in an employment record are explored and explanations recorded; - criminal history disclosure information, at the enhanced disclosure level, is sought from Access NI for the preferred candidate; (Note: Agencies that intend to employ applicants from overseas will need to have suitable complementary arrangements in place in this regard); - professional and vocational qualifications are confirmed; - registration status with relevant regulatory bodies is confirmed; - a pre-employment health assessment is obtained - where appropriate, a valid driving licence and insurance cover for business use of car is confirmed; and - current status of work permit/employment visa is confirmed.

 Provider's Self-Assessment: The agency complies with the NHSCT Recruitment and Selection Policy.
-Compliant The NHSCT Human Resources Department has responsibility to ensure that all pre employment checks are carried out.
-Inspection Findings: The registered manager had provided the inspector with a list of twelve domiciliary care workers identified as having commenced employment most recently(between May 2011 and December 2012).
+The NHSCT Human Resources Department has responsibility to ensure that all pre employment checks are carried out inc references, medicals, access ni checks etc. Compliant Inspection Findings: The registered manager had provided the inspector with a list of twelve domiciliary care workers identified as having commenced employment most recently(between January 2010 and February 2014).
 The inspector was provided with written confirmation from the Northern HSC Trust's Human Resources manager that their department had carried out the required pre-employment checks and retained information for each of these twelve domiciliary care workers in compliance with Regulation 13 and Schedule 3.
 The inspector was provided with confirmation that the organisation holds all staff recruitment records centrally for the required retention period.
 Compliant Review of four staff personnel files (sampled from the list of most recently recruited staff) held within the agency office confirmed that relevant information had been provided to the registered manager for each domiciliary care worker, (e.g. photographic identity, next of kin details, driving licence and car insurance information), to enable the day to day management of the agency.
-Care workers interviewed described, in the majority of cases, their recruitment processes in line with the organisations procedure.
-However a number of these staff had been employed by the organisation over fifteen years ago could not confirm their exact recruitment processes.
+Home care workers interviewed described their recruitment processes in line with the organisations procedure.
+However one of these staff had been employed by the organisation over twenty years ago and could not confirm the exact recruitment process.

-PROVIDER'S OVERALL ASSESSMENT OF THE AGENCY'S COMPLIANCE LEVEL AGAINST THE STANDARD ASSESSED COMPLIANCE LEVEL Compliant INSPECTOR'S OVERALL ASSESSMENT OF THE AGENCY'S COMPLIANCE LEVEL AGAINST THE COMPLIANCE LEVEL STANDARD ASSESSED Compliant
+PROVIDER'S OVERALL ASSESSMENT OF THE AGENCY'S COMPLIANCE LEVEL AGAINST THE STANDARD ASSESSED COMPLIANCE LEVEL Compliant INSPECTOR'S OVERALL ASSESSMENT OF THE AGENCY'S COMPLIANCE LEVEL AGAINST THE STANDARD ASSESSED COMPLIANCE LEVEL Compliant